The Path to Point-of-Service Payment Success

 But what if patients could pay the correct amount for the care they receive with full transparency of fees the moment a healthcare professional renders service?
 We can move closer to accurate point-of-service payments in healthcare, but we need advancements in technology to get there that include:

-Provider Satisfaction: A Consistent Pain Point for Health Plans
+Provider Satisfaction: Why Data Matters for Health Plans

 Just about every health plan that I have talked to in my career is currently experiencing, or has had experienced, problems keeping their provider population at a high level of satisfaction.
 Accurate provider data matching is a great example of a consistent pain point for health plans that contributes to lower provider satisfaction, no matter the health plans’ size or solution.
 If a health plan cannot match a provider accurately through integration for provider data management or claims processing, payment delays or incorrect payments occur.